Sankofa (oogenus)

 Sankofa is an oogenus of prismatoolithid egg.
 They are fairly small, smooth-shelled, and asymmetrical.
 Sankofa may represent the fossilized eggs of a transitional species between non-avian theropods and birds.

 Etymology

 The name Sankofa comes from the Ashante word "sankofa", meaning 'learning from the past', symbolized by a bird with an egg in its bill.
-The oospecific epiphet pyrenaica refers to the Pyrenees, where the eggs were first discovered.
+The oospecific epithet pyrenaica refers to the Pyrenees, where the eggs were first discovered.

 Distribution

 Sankofa pyrenaica is known solely from the Aren Formation, in the southern Pyrenees of Catalonia, Spain, dating from the Upper Campanian to Lower Maastrichtian.

 Description

 Sankofa eggs are uniformly 7 cm long and 4 cm wide, and their eggshell averages 0.27 mm thick.
 The eggshell consists of two layers, the prismatic (or palisade) layer and the mammillary layer, similar to most other non-avian dinosaur eggshells.
 In Sankofa, these two layers have a gradual boundary, and the mammillary layer is much thinner than the prismatic.
 The prismatic has a slightly squamatic microstructure, very similar to the eggs of Troodon and other prismatoolithids, a step towards the fully squamatic texture of bird eggs.
 The eggshell has a smooth surface with no trace of ornamentation, and highly variable pore density.

 The most significant characteristic of Sankofa is its shape: they are asymmetric, with an ovoid shape, like bird eggs.
 A morphometric analysis by López-Martínez and Vicens in 2012 found that it was an intermediate shape between avian and non-avian theropods, and also very similar to an enantiornithine egg from the Bajo de la Carpa Formation in Argentina, though their microstructures are quite different.